caramelala/caramelala/README.md

 - 👋 Hi, I’m @caramelala
 - 👀 I’m interested in programming and hacking
 - 🌱 I’m currently learning c++
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on comprehensive coding
-- 📫 How to reach me ...
+- 📫 How to reach me idk

 <!---
 caramelala/caramelala is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.